mwamedacen/blockanalytica/README.md

-# Blockchain Forensics Tool
+# Blockchain Forensics & Intelligence Tool

 A powerful agentic application for comprehensive blockchain address analysis, combining LLMs with specialized blockchain data retrieval tools to provide deep insights into wallet activities, relationships, and token movements.
+Each agent's intellectual property is securely stored and verified on the Story Protocol blockchain.

 ## 🔍 Overview

 This project implements a sophisticated blockchain analysis system using NodeJS and the LangChain framework with a Supervisor architecture.
 The application orchestrates specialized agents and tools to retrieve, analyze, and visualize detailed information about wallet addresses across multiple blockchains (EVM, Solana).
+Each agent's unique IP and algorithms are registered and protected through Story Protocol's IP management system.

 ## 🏗️ Architecture

 The system is built using LangChain's Supervisor pattern ([LangGraph Agent Supervisor](https://langchain-ai.github.io/langgraph/tutorials/multi_agent/agent_supervisor/)), which enables complex workflows where a supervisor agent coordinates specialized sub-agents to complete forensic tasks.
+The intellectual property of each agent's decision-making processes and specialized algorithms is registered on Story Protocol.

 ### Components

 - **SupervisorAgent**: Orchestrates the entire analysis workflow, delegates tasks to specialized agents, and synthesizes final results
-- **Agents**: Specialized modules that solve complex tasks by coordinating multiple tools
+- **Agents**: Specialized modules with protected IP that solve complex tasks by coordinating multiple tools
 - **Tools**: Atomic units that retrieve specific data points from various blockchain and off-chain sources

 ## 🛠️ Agent & Tool Architecture